 Cognitive Science interns in these and other organizations have been able to run experiments, conduct data analysis, do independent research, and more.

-Learn more about internships, and the possibility of earning credit, through the Walter Center for Career Achievement.
-You have access to many resources there for finding both domestic and international internships.
-It may be possible to earn academic credit for an internship by enrolling in COGS-Q 496 or ASCS-Q 398.
+Learn more about internships, and the possibility of earning credit, through the Walter Center for Career Achievement, where you will have access to many resources to find both domestic and international internships.
+It may be possible to earn academic credit for an internship by enrolling in COGS-X373 Internship in Professional Practice in Cognitive Science.

 Foreign language study